tracyfrempong/sql-dataanalyst-project/README.md

 # SQL Data Analytics Project

 This project demonstrates an end-to-end SQL data analytics workflow using a retail sales dataset.
 It covers database setup, data cleaning, dimensional modeling, and analytical queries designed to extract business insights from raw transactional data.
-Two reports, one customer-focused and one product-foccused are generated at the end.
+The main aim is to generate two final reports, customers report and products report, for further visualization in reporting tools.

 ## Project Overview